Kieran Murphy

 9. Magento extension security

-Magento is the world leader in eCommerce platforms and there are a pethora of Magento extensions to do almost anything you want on your website.
+Magento is the world leader in eCommerce platforms and there are a plethora of Magento extensions to do almost anything you want on your website.
 This provides hugely powerful functionality for online businesses, but it also creates a significantly greater security challenge.
 Often there are competitive extensions offering very similar functionality – how do you select the more secure option?

 The first things to look for are extensions that are actively being developed with regular release cycles.
 Most extension-related security situations arise when extensions are found to be insecure and can result in the website getting hacked.
 If you’re using one of these extensions, you need to be sure that the developers are working to fix the security issue so that you can update the extension and carry on with business – without getting hacked.
 Therefore active development teams are key to the decision on which extensions to use.
 If an extension has not been updated in a long time, that could be the clue you need to avoid it.